Reflexive Performance Reset

 We have found with most of our clients and athletes that we have performed a full reset on, that they have felt results that were immediate, massive, measurable and, for some, unbelievable.
 We have seen improved performance in running, soccer, basketball and everyday functional movement.

-Joe and Kelly are both certified Level 2 RPR Specialists.
+Joe is a certified Level 2 RPR Specialist.

-*Contact us to get more information or to set up an appointment.*
+*Contact me to get more information or to set up an appointment.*

 To find out more about the story behind how RPR started and who the founders are, check out the Reflexive Performance Reset page

-Here is what some of our clients and athletes that have gone through the RPR system have to say:
+Here is what some of my clients and athletes that have gone through the RPR system have to say:

 "I remember being healthy all season and once state week came around I started getting beat up.
 Although the reset can be uncomfortable and somewhat painful during the process, I believe it to work.
 The results were near instant and I felt more flexible afterwards.
 I think getting reset also has a mental aspect to it, you feel invincible shortly after because your head tells you so and as runners we believe it.
 I would 10/10 get reset again." - Gabe Pommier (former Mahomet-Seymour distance runner, currently running for North Central College)